Isty001/rogue-craft/README.md

 #### From source

+Please keep in mind that master branch is might be unstable.
 To compile you'll need `gcc`, on Debian based systems you'll need`libncursesw5-dev`  (and maybe `libncurses5-dev` too) and `libvlc-dev`, they might be called differently on your OS, or even comes with the base package, and no separate dev package need to be installed.

 ```